bobross96/fyp-test/README.md

 # Using adonisjs for backend and angular for frontend

+SETUP INSTRUCTIONS

+- Git clone the repo onto your computer
+- open the frontend-test folder using code editor of your choice
+- run npm install in terminal to install dependencies (Make sure nodejs is installed first on computer)
+- start application in terminal using the command "ng serve"
+- user accounts pre-created for testing:
+- Student Account (email: shaik@shaik, password: shaik)
+- Staff Account (email: staff@staff, password: staff)

+DISCLAIMER
+Will lag as the backend is hosted on free tier of heroku and application is not optimised for data served via actual cloud API
+(development was done on localhost where everything was smooth)

 Doing a fullstack project management web application for NTU students taking DIP

 What is done so far: